serverless-appsync/serverless-appsync-simulator/README.md

 ## Limitations

-This plugin only tries to resolve the following parts of the yml file:
+This plugin only tries to resolve the following parts of the yml tree:
 - `provider.environment`
 - `functions[*].environment`
 - `custom.appSync`